 IAS is a nonprofit, public-benefit corporation that has been providing accreditation services since 1975.
 IAS accredits a wide range of companies and organizations including governmental entities, commercial businesses, and professional associations.
 IAS accreditation programs are based on recognized national and international standards that ensure domestic and/or global acceptance of its accreditations.
 IAS is a subsidiary of the International Code Council (ICC), a leader in building safety, and professional association that develops the International Codes.

 As one of the leading accreditation bodies in the United States, IAS is a signatory to the three primary international organizations that form a unified system for evaluating and recognizing competent accreditation bodies worldwide.
 These organizations are identified as “cooperations” because they have agreed to cooperate with one another by adhering to a common set of accreditation criteria and to undergo periodic onsite evaluation to determine ongoing compliance with ISO/IEC Standard 17011, General Requirements for accreditation bodies accrediting conformity assessment bodies (CABs).
 Being a “signatory” means that an accreditation body has been evaluated onsite at its offices, a sampling of the assessments of its accredited entities have been witnessed by peer experts, and that it has been found to comply with international requirements.

 These organizations agree to recognize the equivalence of accreditations granted by other signatory member accreditation bodies through a series of Mutual (or Multilateral) Recognition Arrangements (MRAs/MLAs).
 Once an accreditation body becomes a signatory it is obligated to recognize the certificates or reports issued by conformity assessment bodies accredited by all other signatories within a specified scope.
-The following organizations make up the unified system for recognition of competent accreditation bodies (ABs):
+The following organizations below make up the unified system for recognition of competent accreditation bodies (ABs).

 A Subsidiary of the International Code Council (ICC)